reflectoring/reflectoring.github.io/content/blog/2022/2022-06-11-understanding-kotlin-coroutines.md

 5. The `async` function starts a coroutine in parallel, similar to the `launch` function.
 However, it waits for a coroutine to complete before starting another coroutine.
 6. A coroutine dispatcher determines the thread or threads the corresponding coroutine uses for its execution.
 The coroutine dispatcher can confine coroutine execution to a specific thread, dispatch it to a thread pool, or let it run unconfined.

+You can refer to all the source code used in the article on [Github](https://github.com/thombergs/code-examples/tree/master/kotlin/coroutines).